 Table of Contents

-Salesforce introduced Lightning Web Components, in the global market in 2018.
-The motive for launching this interesting framework in the software industry is to ease the work of developers by using Salesforce Lightning components.
-Lightning Web Components (LWC) are designed by using JavaScript and basic HTML.
+Salesforce introduced Lightning Web Components globally in 2018.
+The motive for launching this interesting framework in the software industry is to ease developers’ work by leveraging Salesforce Lightning components.
+Lightning Web Components (LWCs) are built with JavaScript and basic HTML.

-It helps to strengthen the modules, custom elements, and much more.
-There is no doubt that due to the high demand in the market, there are massive opportunities for Salesforce LWC developers.
-We know the competition is high in the industry for this position.
-That’s why we have provided you with the top LWC interview questions in this blog to ease your journey.
+It helps strengthen modules, custom elements, and more.
+There is no doubt that, due to high market demand, there are massive opportunities for Salesforce LWC developers.
+We know the competition for this position is high in the industry.
+That’s why we have compiled these top LWC interview questions to make your journey easier.

 LWC Interview Questions for Freshers

-If you are starting your journey as an LWC developer, reading the set of these basic Salesforce LWC interview questions will help you.
+If you are starting your journey as an LWC developer, reading this set of basic Salesforce LWC interview questions will help you.

 1. What is LWC?

-Lightning web components, better known as LWC, are introduced by Salesforce.
-It is the modern framework that builds user interfaces by using standard web technologies like JavaScript and HTML.
+Lightning web components (LWC) is a modern framework that builds user interfaces by using standard web technologies like JavaScript and HTML.
 It helps developers create reusable, effective, and efficient components that can improve the performance of Salesforce applications.
-LWC also provides an enhanced development experience, better performance, and great compatibility across multiple browsers and different devices.
+LWC also provides an enhanced development experience, improved performance, and strong cross-browser and device compatibility.

 2. How is Aura different from Lightning Web Components?

-Aura and LWC (Lightning Web Components) are both frameworks used for building components in the Salesforce ecosystem, but they have some major differences:
+Aura and LWC are both frameworks used for building components in the Salesforce ecosystem, but they have some major differences:

 - Aura is a proprietary framework, while Lightning web components use standard web technologies such as JavaScript, HTML, and CSS.

-- LWC performs better than Aura due to its native web standards and effective rendering.
+- LWC generally performs better than Aura due to its native web standards and effective rendering.

-- Aura is proprietary, so developers must have adequate experience before using this framework.
+- Aura is proprietary, so developers must have sufficient experience before using it.
 On the other hand, LWC is easy to learn and helps developers become familiar with standard web technologies.

 3. What do you mean by Salesforce Lightning?

 Salesforce Lightning is a component-based framework useful for Salesforce application development.
-Its primary objective is to ease the development process for developers who lack adequate programming experience.
+Its primary objective is to ease development for developers with limited programming experience.
+It includes:

 4. What is the use of Lightning Components Framework?

-In layman’s terms, the Lightning component framework is a UI framework helpful for developing dynamic applications for desktop and mobile users.
+The Lightning component framework is a UI framework helpful for developing responsive, dynamic applications for desktop and mobile users.

 5. Mention some Lightning Salesforce Components.